Report Updated: November 21, 2024

 Respiratory Seasons

 The respiratory season officially begins on the Sunday of the week containing October 1 and ends on the Saturday of the week containing April 30 of the following year.
-COVID-19 surveillance occurs year around, with the season beginning on the Sunday of the week containing October 1 and ending on the Saturday of the week containing September 30 of the following year.
+Surveillance for all three pathogens occurs year round, with the season beginning on the Sunday of the week containing October 1 and ending on the Saturday of the week containing September 30 of the following year.

 Current Season Hospitalizations